Frass: Definition and etymology

 Frass is an informal term and accordingly it is variously used and variously defined.
 It is derived from the German word Fraß, which means the food takeup of an animal.
 The English usage applies to excreted residues of anything that insects had eaten, and similarly, to other chewed or mined refuse that insects leave behind.
 It does not generally refer to fluids such as honeydew, but the point does not generally arise, and is largely ignored in this article.

 Such usage in English originated in the mid-nineteenth century at the latest.
-Modern technical English sources differ on the precise definition, though there is little actual direct contradiction on the practical realities.
+Modern technical English sources differ on the precise definition, though there is little direct contradiction on the practical realities.
 One glossary from the early twentieth century speaks of "...excrement; usually the excreted pellets of caterpillars."
 In some contexts frass refers primarily to fine, masticated material, often powdery, that phytophagous insects pass as indigestible waste after they have processed plant tissues as completely as their physiology would permit.
-Other common examples of how frass types may differ, include the fecal material that insects such as the larvae of codling moths leave as they feed inside fruit or seed, or that the likes of Terastia meticulosalis leave as they bore in the pith of Erythrina twigs.
+Other common examples of frass types include the fecal material that larvae of codling moths leave as they feed inside fruit or seed, or that Terastia meticulosalis larvae leave as they bore in the pith of Erythrina twigs.

 Various forms of frass may result from the nature of the food and the digestive systems of the species of insect that excreted the material.
 For example, many caterpillars, especially large, leaf-eating caterpillars in families such as Saturniidae, produce quite elaborately moulded pellets that may be conspicuous on the ground beneath plants in which they feed.
-In the tunnels they eat in the leaves on which they feed, leaf miners commonly leave visible amorphous frass residues of the pulp of the mesophyll.
+In the tunnels they eat in the leaves, leaf miners commonly leave visible amorphous frass residues of the pulp of the mesophyll.
 Their frass commonly does not fill the tunnel.